-DANC 241 Dance Repertory I DANC 242 Dance Repertory II DANC 243 Dance Repertory III DANC 244 Dance Repertory IV 2 cr.
-(1+3)
+DANC 244 Dance Repertory IV 2 cr.
+(1 + 2)

 This course will provide the serious dance student with the opportunity to work at a more advanced level of the rehearsal and performance process.
-Students will study choreography by faculty or guest artists resulting in a formal performance at the end of the semester.
+Students will study choreography by faculty or guest artist resulting in a formal performance at the end of the semester.
 Additional public performances in the community may be scheduled throughout the course.
 Weekly rehearsals with dance faculty and/or guest artists as well as full participation in performances are required.
 Students are responsible for providing appropriate dance attire for rehearsals.
 Code 1 course fee.

-Prerequisite(s):
+Prerequisite(s): Audition and DANC 243